dart-lang/build/docs/null_safety_migration.md

 used to test generating code for packages that are opted in or out to null safety.

-You can see an example of using this in [this test][PackageConfig test].
+You can see an example of using this in [this test][packageconfig test].
 Note that the `rootUri` and `packageUriRoot` arguments for packages are largely irrelevant during testing, although they do need to be unique.